• Skip to primary navigation

 Eton Mess (mixture of strawberries, meringue and whipped cream) | prettysimplesweet.com

-This dessert needs to be put together close to serving time, when the meringues are still crispy.
+Assemble the dessert close to serving time, when the meringues are still crispy.
 You can prepare each of the dessert components in advance: whipping the cream, cutting the strawberries, and breaking the meringues.
 Store the whipped cream and strawberries in the fridge until you’re ready to use them.
 Once ready to serve, simply mix all of it together.

 If you prefer adding more meringues or strawberries (or less, but… really?), then you are welcome to do so.
 You know I’ll be the last person to stop you.